Neoclassical Interiors On Film

 Ugly Betty ( image from Interior Design.net )

 Ugly betty was also known for its iconic Interior Design looks, with it being a tv show about fashion you would expect nothing less than fabulous.
 One particular part that has always interested me was Wilhelmina's apartment that was in a Neoclassical style.
 The use of dark colours mixed with almost neon colours makes a real statement.
 The inverted walls with hexagonal panels that are mirrored throughout are at the pinnacle of luxury residential design and its attention to detail.
 It is a very bold aesthetic and was a perfect match to the character of whom it belonged to.

 It is a style that seems to marry well with the uber modern quite easily , its creates a sense of drama in a modern way.
 This may be why it is something film creators can relate to when trying to tell a story in the setting.

 One furniture brand that is widely known for using this signature style while re-creating it completely through contemporary luxury, is IPE Cavalli.
 They are one of the most prestigious brands in the world and highly desirable within the luxury residential market.

-Below are some products available in the Neoclassical style available to purchase through us if you are interested in recreating this look <3
+Below are some products available in the Neoclassical style , available to purchase through our studio if you are interested in recreating this look <3